brucekissinger/service_api_dashboard/README.md

 Nodes
 =====
-This screen lists both the connected and disconnected CloudI nodes.

-This screen refreshes every 60 seconds.
+This screen lists the current node discovery configuration.
+It also provides a list of current and previously connected nodes.
+In addition, a new node can be added or an existing node removed from the cluster.

 Log Settings
 ============